biojava/biojava-tutorial/README.md

 At the moment this tutorial is still under development.
 Please check  the [BioJava Cookbook](http://biojava.org/wiki/BioJava:CookBook3.0) for a more comprehensive collection of examples about what is possible with BioJava and how to do things.

+The tutorial is intended to work with the most recent version of BioJava, although most examples will work with BioJava 3.0 and higher.

 ## Index

 Quick [Installation](installation.md)